jwgcurrie/misc/README.md

 # Where:
 The experiment will take place in the William Guild Building at the University of Aberdeen, AB24 3UB.
 Exact details will be provided once you are confirmed to participate.
 # Date:
-May 2024 Onwards, sessions available Monday and Tuesday 9:00 - 17:00
+May 2024 Onwards, please get in contact and we'll arrange a session.
 # Contact Details:
 This experiment is conducted by Joel Currie and Professor Patric Bach.
 Please email j.currie.22@abdn.ac.uk if you wish to participate.